Supporting cities to be more resilient in the face of urban flooding

 - Flood response

 Sharing measures cities can take to quickly react to a significant flood event, including the best practices in emergency response strategies.

 Supporting cities to adapt to floods through sustainable drainage, retention, storage, infiltration, recapture, and integration of water in urban ecosystems (blue-green infrastructure).

 Cities participating in the network:

-Accra, Amsterdam, Auckland, Boston, Buenos Aires, Cape Town, Chennai, Copenhagen, Curitiba, Dar es Salaam, Dhaka North City, Durban (eThekwini), Freetown, Hanoi, Ho Chi Minh City, Houston, Jakarta, Johannesburg, Lagos, Lima, Lisbon, London, New Orleans, New York, Oslo, Philadelphia, Portland, Quezo, Rio de Janeiro, Rome, Salvador, São Paulo, Tel Aviv, Toronto, Vancouver, Yokohama.
+Amsterdam, Auckland, Austin, Boston, Buenos Aires, Cape Town, Chennai, Copenhagen, Curitiba, Delhi NCT, Dhaka North, Durban (eThekwini), Freetown, Ho Chi Minh City, Jakarta, Johannesburg, Lima, Lisbon, London, Miami, Milan, Montréal, Mumbai, New Orleans, New York City, Oslo, Philadelphia, Portland, Quezon City, Rio de Janeiro, Rome, Salvador, São Paulo, Tel Aviv, Toronto and Vancouver.